 Maintain the security, stability, and resiliency of the Internet DNS.

-Creates an effective system of checks and balances on the ICANN Board versusdecisions, which could affect the security, stability, and resiliency of the Internet DNS.
+Creates an effective system of checks and balances on the ICANN Board, which could affect the security, stability, and resiliency of the Internet DNS.

 Meet the needs and expectation of the global customers and partners of the IANA services.